Lakes East, Connecticut

 Lakes East is a census-designated place (CDP) in the town of Ridgefield, Fairfield County, Connecticut, United States.
-It is in the northeast part of the town and consists of neighborhoods sited around several small lakes, notably Wataba Lake in the north and Fox Hill Lake in the south.
+It is in the northeastern part of the town and consists of neighborhoods situated around several small lakes, notably Wataba Lake in the north and Fox Hill Lake in the south.

 Lakes East was first listed as a CDP prior to the 2020 census.